Cuda-Chen/ms2rms/README.md

 ```

 # Note
-- If `libmseed` directory is empty run this command in project's root directory:
-`git submodule update --init`

 - This program can ONLY accept single channel record.
 Multiple channels result in incorrect output.
 - The `rms` and `mean` value are rounded to hundrendth place.